What happens when the chess clock runs out? (Draw or not?)

 The black bishop cannot hope to attack the white pawns (since it is in a dark square), while the kings still cannot enter the position.
 The Knight gives a decisive result since it can jump despite the blockade which the bishop can’t.

 So even if there’s an extra bishop it doesn’t really change the fact that a checkmate cannot be obtained, therefore still a draw.

 In order to paint this in a more understandable light I will give another example.

 Here you can see the black king and a black bishop against a lone white king.
 A checkmate cannot be achieved under these conditions therefore running out of time means a draw for each side.

 This means that if white runs out of time it is actually a win for black (even though it is a draw before).
-The existence of the queen has made it so that there is a conclusive result.
+The existence of the bishop has made it so that there is a conclusive result.

 The point is it doesn’t matter if the checkmate position is hard to achieve, as long as a checkmate is possible.
 Even if it means playing really unreasonable moves to get there as long as it is playable then it should count.